 Whole Oreo cookies are used as the crust for these mini cheesecakes.
 More crumbled cookies are folded into the vanilla cheesecake filling for extra chocolate flavor.

 Serve these mini Oreo cheesecakes any time of year.
-From summer picnics to birthday parties, and even Christmas dessert tables, mini Oreo cheesecakes are always a great choice.
+From summer picnics to birthday parties, mini Oreo cheesecakes are always a great choice.

 Ingredients and substitutions